Getting started

 You do not need to use TypeScript to use Grafast, but if you do then you

-, you can do so by adding this to your
+or nodenext.
+If you already have a tsconfig.json, you can do so by adding

 Our adherence to semver does not cover types - we may make breaking changes to TypeScript types in patch-level updates.
 The reason for this is that TypeScript itself is ever-changing, and the libraries we depend on often make breaking type changes, forcing us to do so too.
 Further, improvements to types are generally a good thing for developer experience, even if it might mean you have to spend a couple minutes after updating to address any issues.